up42/docs/source/recent-changes.rst

 13.03.2019
 ----------
 * We've moved over to our new `up42.com <https://up42.com>`_ domain!
-We ask you to use this from now on and bare with us whilst we update our branding.
+We ask you to use this from now on and bear with us whilst we update our branding.
 * We have recently released a feature so you can cancel long-running jobs.
 Please let us know if you have any feedback.
 * Added :ref:`new block environment variables <block-envvars>` - ``UP42_TASK_PARAMETERS`` and ``UP42_JOB_MODE``.
 * Updated manifest validation endpoint, it now returns a 400 Bad Request when the manifest is invalid.
 See the :ref:`example responses here <validating-your-manifest>`.